-[RFC8283] outlines the architecture for the PCE as a central controller, extending the framework described in [RFC4655], and demonstrates how PCEP can serve as a general southbound control protocol between the PCE and Path Computation Client (PCC).
+[RFC8283] introduces the architecture for the PCE as a central controller as an extension to the architecture described in [RFC4655] and assumes the continued use of PCEP as the protocol used between the PCE and Path Computation Client (PCC).
 [RFC8283] further examines the motivations and applicability of PCEP as a Southbound Interface (SBI) and introduces the implications for the protocol.